 Frequency of Use of Strategies of Teacher-Respondents.
 Table 2b shows the strategies used by the teacher in teaching Technology and Livelihood Education subjects.
-The data revealed that teachers "always" applied the laboratory method in teaching the subjects with a mean of 4.83, followed by a lecture/discussion of 4.69 means.
+The data revealed that teachers "always" applied laboratory method in teaching the subjects with a mean of 4.83; followed by lecture/discussion of 4.69 mean.
 Demonstration and Project methods are "always" used by the teachers with a mean of 4.50 and 4.27, respectively.

-However, on simulation, the data revealed that it was only "sometimes" used by the teachers with a mean of 3.15 and role play with a mean of 2.7, respectively.
-On the other hand, computer-aided instruction was "seldom" used by the teachers with a mean of 2.27, followed by the Research/case study method with a mean of 2.25.
-In like manner, a Field trip was "never" used with a mean of 1.67 and a Modular approach with a mean of 1.38.
-Other strategies identified by the teacher respondents such problem solving, group dynamics, and individual/group reports.
+However, on simulation, the data revealed that it was only "sometimes" used by the teachers with a mean of 3.15 and role play with a mean 2.7 respectively.
+On the other hand, computer-aided instruction was "seldom" used by the teachers with a mean of 2.27; followed with Research/case study method with a mean of 2.25.
+In like manner, Field trip was "never" used with a mean of 1.67 and Modular approach with a mean of 1.38.
+Other strategies identified by the teacher respondents such as problem solving, group dynamics and individual/group reports.

-It can be noted that teachers employ more frequently the strategies which are most appropriate in teaching TLE, laboratory method, and demonstration method since TLE is a skill subject.
-Lecture/discussion is always used since laboratory and demonstration usually start with lectures/discussion on the theories.
+It can be noted that teachers employ more frequently the strategies which are most appropriate in teaching TLE, laboratory method and demonstration method since TLE is a skill subject.
+Lecture/discussion is always used since laboratory and demonstration usually starts with lectures/discussion on the theories.